Online Occupational Therapy.

 • The Tertiary Transition Functional Profile™ is a comprehensive functional guide designed to support personalised, informed tertiary transition planning and preparedness.

 This isn’t just career direction.
-The assessment is led by an experienced occupational therapist and applies a clinical lens to examine how well different tertiary pathways may fit the individual, what factors need to be considered to manage study demands and support sustainability, and how prepared someone is for the day‑to‑day realities of tertiary study.
+The assessment applies a clinical lens to examine how well different tertiary pathways may fit the person, what factors need to be considered to manage study demands and support sustainability, and how prepared someone is for the day‑to‑day realities of tertiary study.

 The Tertiary Transition Functional Profile is structured around three pillars: